 Our ADSs are listed on the Nasdaq Capital Market, or Nasdaq, under the symbol "EVAX".
-On January 31, 2024, the closing trading price for our ADSs, as reported on Nasdaq, was \$3.93 per ADS.
+On January 26, 2024, the closing trading price for our ADSs, as reported on Nasdaq, was \$7.38 per ADS.

-On January 22, 2024, we effected a change to the ratio of our ADSs to our ordinary shares from one ADS representing one (1) ordinary share to one ADS representing ten (10) ordinary shares, or the ADS Ratio Change.
-Except as otherwise indicated, all information in this prospectus, including the number of ADSs being offered and the offering price gives retroactive effect to the ADS Ratio Change.

-price gives retroactive effect to the ADS Ratio Change.
+Our ADSs are insted on the Nastad Capital Market, or Nastad, under the symbol "EVAX 1 On January 20, 2024, the closing flading price for our ADSs, as reported on Nasdad, was \$7.38 per ADS.
+On January 22, 2024, we effected a change to the ratio of our ADSs to our ordinary shares from one ADS representing one (1) ordinary shares, or the ADS Ratio Change.
+Except as otherwise indicated, all information in this prospectus, including the number of ADSs being offered and the assumed offering price gives retroactive effect to the ADS Ratio Change.
+The assumed market price and number of securities to be sold used throughout this prospectus may not be indicative of the final offering price and number of securities to be sold in this offering.
 We have engaged H.C.
-Wainwright & Co., LLC (the "Placement Agent") to act as our exclusive Placement Agent in connection with this offering.
-The Placement Agent has agreed to use its reasonable best efforts to arrange for the sale of the securities offered by this prospectus.
-The Placement Agent is not purchasing or selling any of the securities we are offering and the Placement Agent is not required to arrange the purchase or sale of any specific number of securities of dollar amount.
-We have agreed to pay to the Placement Agent the Placement Agent Fees set forth in the table below, which assumes that we sell all of the securities offered by this prospectus.
+Wainwright & Co., LLC (the "Placement Agent") to act as our exclusive Placement Agent is not purchasing or selling any of the securities we are offering and the Placement Agent is not required to arrange the purchase or sale of any specific number of securities offered by this prospectus.
 There is no arrangement for funds to be received in escrow, trust or similar arrangement.
-There is no minimum offering requirement as a condition of closing of this offering.
-Because there is no minimum offering amount required as a condition to closing this offering, we may sell fewer than all of the securities offered hereby, which may significantly reduce the amount of proceeds received by us.
-The investors in this offering will not receive a refund in the event that we do not sell an amount of securities sufficient to pursue our business goals described in this prospectus.
-In addition, because there is no escrow account and no minimum offering.
-Further, any proceeds from the sale of securities offered by us will be available for our immediate use, despite uncertainty about whether we would be able to use such funds to effectively implement our business plan.
-We will be arall costs associated with the offering.
-See "Plan of Distribution" on page 275 of this prospectus for more information regarding these arrangements.
-We are a "forgine private is may are unbertue to action are action three the offering ender the fade accurite the securities offered by use will be anyling and the are a "forgine private is reare" and "more rearement".
+There is no minimum offering requirement a a condition to closing this offering, we may sell fewer than all of the securities offered hereby, which assumes there is no arrangement for funds to be received in escrow, trust or similar arrangement.
+There is no escrow account and no minimum offering amount required as a condition to closing this offering, we may sell fewer than all of the securities offered hereby, which may significantly reduce the amount of proceeds received by us.
+The investors in this offering, we conserve a refund in the event that we do not sell an amount of securities sufficient to pursue our business goals described in this prospectus.
+In addition, because there is no escrow account and no minimum offering amount, investors could be in a position where they have invested in our company, but we are unable to fulfill all of our contemplated objectives due to a lack of in